Abigail-Woolf/RadAI_Coding_Assignment/README.md

-## RadAI_Coding_Assignment
+# RadAI_Coding_Assignment
 Build Food Truck API

-# Description of the problem and solution
+## Description of the problem and solution
 In this assignment, I built and api, using FastAPI, that searched a JSON file for different elements of the data.
-I built a single function to handle the "search by name of applicant" and "search by status" and "search by street name."
-To use this API, download the python files and data and, from the comman line, navigate the the folder with these files and run > load uvicorn main:app --reload
+I built a single function to handle the "search by name of applicant," "search by status" and "search by street name."

+To use this API, download the python files and data.
+From the command line, navigate to the folder with these files and run `uvicorn main:app --reload`.
+This will return the URL that you can copy and paste into a browser to start searching the data.

 Go to the URL and search by name of applicant by typing http://127.0.0.1:8000/search/?applicant="Enter a name here" To search by applicant status type this into the browser http://127.0.0.1:8000/search/?status="Enter a status here"